jeremiedecock/pydfm/README.rst

 Bug reports
 ===========

-To search for bugs or report them, please use the PyDFM Bug Tracker at:
+To search for bugs or report them, please use the PyDuplicateFileManager Bug Tracker at:

     https://github.com/jeremiedecock/pydfm/issues